Odhynn/Naerk/content/Factions/Go'rokk.md

 > > | Region | North [[Raemar Tundra]] |
 > > | Capital | [[Drafhün]] |
 > > | Leader | [[Jarl Carlog\|Jarl Carlog Gorberosh]] |

+A nomadic tribe that lives in the tundra.
+It is one of the first tribes that appeared in [[Belgosreim]] and drove out the last remnants of the [[Gadrunen]] giants after ferocious battles.
+They have an ancestral enmity with the [[Vagor]] tribe.